James Rooke (British Legion officer): Death and legacy

 Rooke shook his head and replied:

 "The country which will bury me..."

 Shortly after, Rooke died on 28 July 1819 at a monastery in Belén de Chámeza, near Tunja.
-Bolivar who had always respected and admired him for his professionalism, remarked: "Colonel Rooke, leaving the cradle of glory, came to find his grave fighting for the freedom of America"Rooke is remembered proudly and Colombia honors him for being one of the architects of South American nations independence.
+Bolivar who had always respected and admired him for his professionalism, remarked: "Colonel Rooke, leaving the cradle of glory, came to find his grave fighting for the freedom of America"Rooke is remembered in Colombia, which honors him for being one of the architects of South American independence.
 His widow, Mrs. Anna Rooke, drew a pension for life and was given honors of a Military Widow.

 There is a bronze statue of Colonel Rooke in the nearby town of Paipa where the main square is named after him.
 There is also a unit of the Colombian army, the 18th Infantry Battalion, named after him.